dineshraju/website/src/pages/notes/mirror-session.md

 ![](ipfs://bafkreibvkzddi73i5aplgy367b3be32zebzi5cxdd3h7izlayopch5v7c4)

 3. **Reconcile mismatch of assumptions**: Follow-up questions are asked to probe whether these assumptions are consistent with the rest of the explorer's worldview.
-They are also tested against the chat partner's own mental models.
+They are also contextualized and tested against the chat partner's own mental models.
 If there's a mismatch, the conversation examines the part of the model that doesn't quite fit.
-Related details are made precise to see if other hidden assumption are causing the dissonance.
+Related details are made precise and thought experiments are run to see if other hidden assumption are causing the dissonance.

 ![](ipfs://bafkreibpt7uchzdaz3zeroauak3cxzgrackmnyv6vaenwdqruwromcq5ba)

 This sequence repeats throughout the session to give the explorer a new perspective on the models they use to achieve goals.
+The session closes with concrete next steps, that build on this fresh perspective, for the explorer to try out.
+Watch a [live demo of a mirror session here](https://www.youtube.com/watch?v=X7lWUsrnKQw).

 <br />